fbpx

 • Podcasts give clients the opportunity to express their personality in a way that infographics, e-books and print interviews seldom do

-• Finally, podcasts lend themselves to depth and nuance – Which PR opportunity would your CEO prefer: a two-paragraph quote in a magazine article or a 60-minute wide-ranging podcast?
+• Finally, podcasts lend themselves to depth and nuance – which PR opportunity would your CEO prefer: a two-paragraph quote in a magazine article or a 60-minute wide-ranging podcast?

 For this MaccaPR blog post, we interviewed three podcast producers with whom we’ve worked – Gabe Howard of “The Psych Central Show” podcast; Bill Banham of “HRchat“; and Jim Davis of the “HR Works” podcast – to find out how you can get your spokesperson interviewed on the most powerful podcasts possible.